jvail/lmfit.js/README.md

 // }
 ```

-See src/lm.js and https://jugit.fz-juelich.de/mlz/lmfit/-/blob/master/lib/lmstruct.h for info on the supported `options`.
+See index.d.ts for info on the supported `options`.

 ## Examples